-nce again we are proud to present our annual water quality report.
+Once again we are proud to present our annual water quality report.
 This report covers the testing performed between January 1 and December 31, 2016.
-We continue to maintain our high standards in an effort to deliver the best-quality drinking water possible.
+We continue to maintain our high standards in an effort to deliver a reliable water supply that meets Title 22 requirements.
 Please know that we will always work diligently to provide you with quality water at a reasonable cost.
 We will also remain vigilant in meeting the challenges of new regulations, new local source water production, water conservation, community outreach and education while continuing to serve all your water needs.